 Many students come from around the world to join us each summer.
-Every year we hear how much students enjoy meeting people from all over the country and the world and how it opened their eyes to different traditions, cultures, countries and more.
+Every year we hear how much students enjoy meeting people from so many different places and how it opened their eyes to different traditions, cultures, countries and more.

-Trips are offered every Saturday to regional destinations of your choice like New York City, Ocean City, Washington, DC, and more.
-Sundays are for relaxing and sometimes exploring the Philadelphia area.
+Trips are offered every Saturday to regional destinations such as New York City, The Jersey Shore, Washington, DC, Hershey Park or Six Flags.
+Sundays are for relaxing and exploring the Philadelphia area.
 Our trip schedules are somewhat flexible and will be adjusted based on weather and current events in each location.

 You’ll learn from the highly accredited Penn Medicine doctors and faculty, who are involved throughout the program.
-Current medical students also support you during the practical learning sessions to ensure correct techniques with one-on-one assistance.
+Current medical students support small groups during the practical learning sessions to ensure correct techniques with one-on-one assistance.

 The Penn Summer Program was everything I could have imagined.
 From captivating lectures and awe-inspiring labs, to forging friendships that will remain forever.